 “A tulip doesn’t strive to impress anyone.
 It doesn’t struggle to be different than a rose.
 It doesn’t have to.
 It is different.
 And there’s room in the garden for every flower.” – Marianne Williamson

-While it’s not the fanciest flower in the garden, the beauty and grace of a simple Tulip is sure to send that special message, whatever it may be.
+While it’s not the most fancy flower in the garden, the beauty and grace of a simple Tulip is sure to send that special message, whatever it may be.
 The Turkish, who originally bred the flower, considered it a symbol of paradise on earth.
 The Ottoman planted them to remind themselves of heaven and eternal life.
 The Dutch popularized it as a reminder of how short life can be.
 However, it was only in the 20th and 21st centuries that the meaning of love and passion were associated with it.
 Different colored Tulips, have different meaning:

 - Yellow – Unrequited or spurned love.
 Sending this colored Tulip to someone means you love them, but you know they don’t feel the same way